-Part V. Polar Difference in Economic Regulation of Developed and Developing Countries

-As You know, a developed country is "industrialized country, more developed country, or "more economically developed country" (MEDC), is a sovereign state that has a developed economy and advanced technological infrastructure relative to other less industrialized nations.
+Part VII.
+Polar Difference in Economic Regulation of Developed and Developing Countries economy and advanced technological infrastructure relative to other less industrialized nations.
 Most commonly, the criteria for evaluating the degree of economic development are gross domestic product (GDP), gross national product (GNP), the per capita income, level of industrialization, amount of widespread infrastructure and general standard of living."
 [39]